Mumbai: Congress leaders rush to inaugurate Bandra talao revamp project

-Insisting it was their project, they held bhoomi pujan for it before Shiv Sena and BJP’s planned inauguration
+Even before beautification of Bandra talao has begun, race for taking credit for it has begun.
+Insisting it was their project, Congresss held bhoomi pujan for it before Shiv Sena and BJP’s planned inauguration

 Even before the beautification of Bandra talao has begun, the race for taking the credit for it has begun.
 On Saturday, before the Shiv Sena and BJP planned to inaugurate the work, Congress’ former MP Priya Dutt, former MLA Baba Siddique and BMC group leader Devendra Amberkar performed the bhoomi pujan for it.